percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 to which the tag is appended.

-Rollover Counter (ROC): On the sender side, this is set to the current value of the SRTP rollover counter in the SRTP/SRTCP context associated with the SSRC in the SRTP or SRTCP packet.
+Rollover Counter (ROC): On the sender side, this is set to the current value of the SRTP rollover counter in the SRTP context associated with the SSRC in the SRTP packet.
 The length of this field is 32 bits.

 Security Parameter Index (SPI): This field indicates the appropriate